Seirdy/seirdy.one/content/posts/floss-security.md

 [^3]: Or a JIT compiler, or a [bunch of clockwork](https://en.wikipedia.org/wiki/Analytical_Engine), or...

 [^4]: For completeness, I should add that there is one source-based approach that can verify correctness: formal proofs.
 Functional programming languages that [support dependent types](https://en.wikipedia.org/wiki/Dependent_type) can be provably correct at the source level.
 Assuming their self-hosted toolchains have similar guarantees, developers using these languages might have to worry less about bugs they couldn't find in the source code.
 This can alleviate concerns that their language runtimes can make it hard to reason about low-level behavior.
-Thanks to {{<indieweb-person first-name="Adrian" last-name="Cochrane" url="https://adrian.geek.nz/">}} for pointing this out.
+Thanks to {{<indieweb-person itemprop="mentions" first-name="Adrian" last-name="Cochrane" url="https://adrian.geek.nz/">}} for pointing this out.

 [^5]: For example: C, C++, Objective-C, Go, Fortran, and others can utilize sanitizers from Clang and/or GCC.